mridul037/mridul037/README.md

 **Quote of the hour:**

-What I like about programming is that it really helps you think about how we communicate, how we think, how logic works, how creative arts work.
+I would make a strong case that programming languages have not improved qualitatively in the last 40 years.
+There is no programming language in use today that is qualitatively better than Simula-67.

-~ Michael Hawley
+~ L. Peter Deutsch
 <pre>

 </pre>